 Patents are often a pretty strong indication of what a company has up its sleeve.
 Sometimes though, they are reminders of ideas that were shelved.

 More recently, people have been digging up patents around Apple's AR plans.
 Apple Insider has patents including the one above which shows a system for mapping a room using sensors and computer vision as well as transparent displays and augmented reality apps.
+In late April 2017, Apple was granted a patent detailing "a method for representing virtual objects in a real environment," also known as augmented reality.
+There would also be a "recording device" to capture a 2D image of said environment.

 Building the Apple dream team